- Solar advice hub

 This discount can lead to big savings.
 Energy-efficient materials used to be taxed at 20%, but if you were on benefits or the materials cost less than 60% of the installation, the rate was reduced to 5%.

-With the introduction of the 0% VAT rate, the average three-bedroom household can save around £450 when buying a new 3.5kWp solar & battery system.
+With the introduction of the 0% VAT rate, the average three-bedroom household can save around £450 when buying a new 3kWp solar & battery system, or £1,800 for those who would've previously paid 20% VAT.

-The discount of course varies for different households, depending on the price of your system.
+The discount of course varies depending on the price of your system.

 How to access the solar VAT discount